Best Time to Visit Malaysia: Weather By Month and Season

 February

-• Where to go: The west coast is a great place to find yourself in February.
+• Where to go: The West Coast is a great place to find yourself in February.
 Penang and Langkawi are at their sunniest and driest, and KL has lower average rainfall than in January or March.
 Even Kota Kinabalu in Sabah, one of the wettest cities in the country, is relatively dry in February, making it one of the best months to climb Mount Kinabalu or tour the Kinabatangan River.
-Avoid east coast destinations like the Perhentian Islands and Tioman due to high winds and heavy rain brought on my the northeast monsoon.
+Avoid East Coast destinations like the Perhentian Islands and Tioman due to high winds and heavy rain brought on by the northeast monsoon.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.